G-1202/LAVA/README.md

 4. Ultralytics YOLOv8: 8.2.52
 5. OpenCV: 4.9.0.80 (via opencv-python) and base lib 4.6.0

+## Emulator:

+We developed a data-driven emulator.
+In `dataset/`, `4G.txt` is the TCP throughput trace data. `AD.H5` is the processed video (20 minutes) data file, which stores a series of information for each video segment under different encoding parameters.
+Inference models are in `inference_model/`.
+Download `AD_frames.zip` and extract it to the `dataset/` path.

 ## Video Size Predictor:
 Contains pre trained model.